Diesel Fuel Prices

 changing factors.

-Do you think China's frantic purchasing
+- China's frantic purchasing pace taking

-pace taking place around the world on a daily basis to secure and control larger and
+place around the world on a daily basis

-with their insatiable desire to secure mineral and scrap metal
+oil contract prices along with their insatiable desire to secure mineral and scrap metal contracts around the world should make the next

-very interesting.
+two decades very interesting.

 Major Factors Influencing Diesel Fuel Prices